Battle of Aughrim: Deployments

-The battle
+Battle

 After heavy mist all morning, Ginkel's forces moved into position by about two o'clock in the afternoon, and both sides cannonaded each other for the next few hours.
 Ginkel planned to avoid fully joining battle until the next day; he ordered a probing attack on the Jacobites' weaker right flank led by a captain and sixteen Danish troopers, followed by 200 of Cunningham's Eniskillen dragoons.

 The Jacobite response demonstrated the strength of their defence but also meant that the attackers were no longer able to break off the engagement as Ginkel had planned.
 A conference was held at about 4 pm: Ginkel still favoured withdrawing, but the Williamite infantry general Hugh Mackay argued for an immediate full-scale attack.

 Battle was joined in earnest between five and six o'clock.
 In the centre, the largely English and Scots regiments under Mackay attempted a frontal assault on Dorrington's infantry on Kilcommadan Hill.
 The attackers had to contend with waist-deep water and a tenacious Irish defence of the reinforced hedge lines.
 They withdrew with heavy losses: the Jacobites pursued them downhill, capturing colonels Erle and Herbert.

 On their left centre, the Williamites advanced across low ground exposed to Jacobite fire and took a great number of casualties.
 The Williamite assault in this area, led by St John's and Tiffin's regiments and the Huguenot foot, was driven back into the bog by the Irish foot fighting with clubbed (reversed) muskets; many of the attackers were killed or drowned.
 In the rout, the pursuing Jacobites managed to spike a battery of Williamite guns.
 The Jacobite regiments of the Guards and Gordon O'Neill were said to have fought particularly strongly.
 The musketry was so intense that "the ridges seemed to be ablaze" according to Andreas Claudianus, a Norwegian fighting with the Danish infantry.